taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"7 days later, approximately 220 miles northwest of Manaus..."**

+Min: **"There it is...the Central Hearth!"**

+Min: **"And look, there's Head Councilor Nova!
+She's exactly who we need to talk to!"**

 The scene has transitioned to the Central Hearth of the Automata campsite, an tree-house-like structure made from a single, giant SynTh-bubble.
 The sun above is not quite at its zenith.
 Min and Asoka stand before a crowd of Automata, both children and Elders, members of the Automata clan who have all received their intradermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
 Asoka holds their head scarf and face veil nervously in front of them, anxiously glancing at Min for cues, not used to being bare-faced in front of so many strangers, but wanting to make a good first impression.
 Iri sits on Asoka's shoulders, arms wrapped protectively around Asoka's head and neck.
 Elders look troubled or curious, or a torn mixture of both.
-Children openly stare at Iri, and at Asoka's unfamiliar clothing.
+Children openly stare at Iri.
 Many of the Automata carry small monkeys, birds, or lizards on their person, docile animals perched on shoulders, curled around necks, or clinging to heads.

-Min addresses Nova Jatobá, currently serving as Head Councilor of the Elders, around whom the curious crowd has gathered.

-Min: **"I request a Council of the Reborn!"**

-Nova raises an eyebrow.

-Nova: **"Está tão ansioso por violência em nome de um povo muito longe para ver, ouvir ou tocar?"**

-*translation: "Are you so eager for violence in the name of a people too far away to see, hear, or touch?"*

-Min, furious, gets right in Nova's stony face, and throws her arm towards Asoka.

-Min: **"Não entende??
-Outros também conseguiram voltar à superfície!"**

-*translation: "Don't you understand??
-Others have also made it back to the surface!"*

-Murmurs of surprise, shock, and wonder ripple through the crowd.
-Nova, unmoved, folds her arms.

-Off-panel: **"Aiii, Minkinha, quando você vai aprender *um pouco de paciência*?"**

-*translation: "Aiii, little Minka, when will you learn **a little bit of patience**?"*
+Nova Jatobá: **"Good to see you too, Minka...especially when you're about to make my life chaotic again..."**

+Min: **"Nova, this is Asoka!
+They're from North America, and they have important news about the Orbiters!"**

+Off-panel: **"Minka!"**

 Majhee Suh, soon to be in her 90s, pushes her way through the crowd to the front.
 She is tiny, wrinkled, and no longer able to climb trees, but her back is still straight, and she eyes her granddaughter with laser-beam eyes.

+Majhee: **"What kind of Tree Surfer of the Automata...let's Peacekeepers destroy an entire papaya grove?"**

-Min turns to her grandmother in desperation.
+Min turns to her grandmother with a grin.

-Min: **"Avó Majhee, este é o neto de Iúna Morei, Mama Bird!!"**

-*translation: "Grandma Majhee, this is the grandchild of Iúna Morei, the legendary Mama Bird!!"*
+Min: **"Vovó!"**

 Majhee turns to Asoka and lets her stern look soften into a delighted grin below twinkling eyes.

-Majhee: **"Oh meu...!
-Entou, primeiro nós comemos.
-Ninguém pode pensar com o estômago vazio!"**
+Majhee: **"I see my wicked granddaughter forgets her duties to the forest *and* to guests."**

+Min: **"Vovó Majhee, this is Asoka Morei of Green Haven Howes."**

+Asoka: **"So pleased to finally meet you, Majhee.
+I heard that you know...that you knew...my Vovó..."**

-*translation: "Oh my...!
-So, first we eat.
-No one can think with an empty stomach!"*
+Majhee: **"I see you have a long story to tell.
+But first, we eat!
+No one can think on an empty stomach."**

 ### Page 10